liquidlight/typo3-module-data-listing/README.md

 There are a few different settings that can be set on a site-by-site basis via typoscript.

 ### Joins
-It is possible to bolt on data from related tables by making use of the `module.tx_backendmodulesdatatables.settings.joins` object where:
+It is possible to bolt on data from related tables by making use of the `module.tx_moduledatalisting.settings.joins` object where:
 1. `type` can be leftJoin, rightJoin or innerJoin
 2. `table` is the name of the related table
 3. `localIdentifier` is the unique identifier of the related table